phetsims/phet-info/doc/dynamic-string-layout-quickstart.md

 ### Final Steps

-To only support dynamic locales in your sim update your `package.json` with:
+To support dynamic locales in your sim update your `package.json` with:

 ```json
 {